-A range of support mechanisms are available to students studying the Diploma to include:
+A range of support mechanisms are available to students studying the diploma to include:

-- An induction session (this will take the format of a video which will be emailed to students) which will cover: - A brief overview of the University Diploma in PSE programme - Where to go to seek additional advice - The assessment strategy - The role of the PAT - Suggested reading and resources. - A Course Handbook including guidance for tackling assessments and module outline - Support from course administrator and tutors - Each student is allocated a personal tutor to provide support for learning; in this case the PAT will be the Diploma lead. - Registry provides student-specific information, including module results and can be contacted by telephone on (+44) 1905 542551.
+- An induction session (this will take the format of a video which will be emailed to students) which will cover: - A brief overview of the University Diploma in PSHE programme - Where to go to seek additional advice - The assessment strategy - The role of the PAT - Suggested reading and resources. - A course handbook including guidance for tackling assessments, and module outline. - The Blackboard Page will be clearly laid out with folders for students to help to organise and support their learning. - Support from course administrator and tutors - Each student is allocated a personal tutor to provide support for learning. - Registry provides student-specific information, including module results and can be contacted by telephone on 01905 542551.